Everest Base Camp Trek with Helicopter Return | Cost & Itinerary

 1400

-If your flight is cancelled due to bad weather, you’ll have the opportunity to fly the next day.
-Be sure to get an early start, as flights to Lukla are typically prioritized first thing in the morning.
+If your flight is cancelled due to bad weather, you will have the opportunity to fly the next day.
+Flights to Lukla are usually scheduled early in the morning and depend on weather conditions.

-Stay in touch with your guide or organizer for updates, and enjoy your trek
+Stay in touch with your guide or organizer for updates, and enjoy your first day on the trail.

 Food